mcfnord/rml/src/bc.md

 a Superior Courtroom and notified him of the Probable Cause for Arrest.
 My attorney called me around lunch time.
-At 1pm, my attorney told police that I would turn myself in at the County City Building before 4:30pm.
-I left work early from my office in downtown Seattle, and introduced myself to sheriffs inside the county City building at the agreed-upon time.
+At 1pm, my attorney told police that I would turn myself in at the County-City Building before 4:30pm.
+I left work early from my office in downtown Seattle, and introduced myself to sheriffs inside the County-City Building at the agreed-upon time.

 ## Claim: Law Enforcement didn't wait